Psoriasis

 • Pustular: sterile pustules; several forms including generalized pustular psoriasis, localized pustular psoriasis, and impetigo herpetiformis (in pregnancy); generalized type can result in life-threatening bacterial superinfections.

-• Nail disease: pitting, oil spots, and onycholysis; nails involved in up to 50% of patients with psoriasis with lifetime incidence of 80–90%; increased association with psoriatic arthritis
+• Nail disease: pitting, oil spots, and onycholysis; nails involved in 50% with psoriasis at diagnosis with lifetime incidence of 80–90% with cutaneous psoriasis; increased association with psoriatic arthritis.

 Epidemiology